 The Blank, a.k.a.
 Frankie "Faceless" Redrum, considered to be the first true supervillain that Dick Tracy fought, was a disfigured criminal who hid his hog-like face behind a featureless, flesh-colored cloth mask attached to his face.
 In the Dick Tracylive-action film, when the character was downgraded/retrofitted as a generic vigilante alter ego of Femme FataleBreathless Mahoney (conceived mainly to eliminate Big Boy Caprice's gang so that she could have Dick Tracy), the mask was changed to a generic stocking mask and Mahoney simply talking in a husky voice.

 The Face is a comic book parody character used in short stories of comic book fan fiction by Ben del Mundo.
 He was created on November 20, 2004, and was inspired by the DC Comics character, the Question.
 His attire consists of a costume of gray, complete with trenchcoat, fedora, pants, and gloves.
 In addition he wears a faceless mask in order "to strike fear into the hearts of his enemies" and uses his journalistic investigative skills to solve crimes.

 In the long Final Fantasy VII fic Sink to the Bottom With You, our heros face up against faceless soldiers, among other similar horrors cooked up by Hojo and hiding out in the Midgar Sewers.

-Will Turner finds a faceless corpse in Pirates Of The Caribbean: Dead Man's Chest.
-The man literally had his face sucked off by the tentacles of the Kraken, an event Gibbs mentioned earlier in the film.
+Will Turner finds a faceless corpse in Pirates of the Caribbean: Dead Man's Chest.
+The man had his face sucked off by the tentacles of the Kraken, an event Gibbs mentioned earlier in the film.
 (Just in case you needed reminding, this is from the same director as The Ring...)

 The Toxic Avenger uses video erasing equipment to erase the face of a henchman in the third movie.